Philippines: Ex-President Benigno Aquino dies age 61 | DW | 24.06.2021

 He executed an anti-corruption agenda during his term and introduced key economic reforms.

-Aquino was also known for filing a successful arbitration case against China over the disputed South China Sea.
+Aquino was also known for filing a landmark arbitration case against China over the disputed South China Sea.

 dvv/rt (AFP, Reuters)